natecostello/van_two_point_oh/blog/2021-12-13-smartplug-mount/smartplug-mount.md

 ![shorepower](smartplug-plate-dims.png)
 _The smartplug/aux solar dxf is [here](smartplug-plate-order.dxf)._

 While I was at it, I when ahead and designed a second plate for the adjacent rectangular port that will house an [exterior plug](https://www.amazon.com/gp/product/B07SLM8LT5/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1), now that I knew it wouldn't be needed for the aux solar connection.
-This was much more straight forward.
-Update:  Oops, didn't take the time to do a physical sanity check, and there is an interference with the tow hitch stucture...so there will be another design iteration.
+This was much more straight forward.  ~~Update:  Oops, didn't take the time to do a physical sanity check, and there is an interference with the tow hitch stucture...so there will be another design iteration.
 Repeat after me: All models are wrong.
-Don't confuse the map for the territory.
+Don't confuse the map for the territory.~~ Update: Redesigned to avoid tow hitch interference and reduce number of fastening points.

 ![outlet](plug-mount-dims.png)
-_The outlet plate dxf is [here](outlet-plate-order.dxf).
-This is wrong!_
+_The outlet plate dxf is [here](outlet-plate-order.dxf)._

 We sent the designs off to sendcutsend.
 We ordered them in 1/8 aluminum which should be plenty stout and corrosion resistant.
 The total for both plates was $19 even.
 Not bad.